 Grants Officer Joan Crook, CILSA Engaged Saint Mary’s College Staff Award

 Crook, who was nominated by CILSA Jumpstart Manager Alicia Torres, was recognized for her leadership, advocacy and service with Children’s Hospital of Oakland.
-After her son, Alex, was born premature and had to spend much of his first year in intensive care, she helped to mentor other families in similar circumstances.
 Last year, she helped establish the Family Advisory Council at the hospital, and she continues to serve as co-chair of the council, which is made up of parents with children who have special needs.
 She also assists low-income, Spanish-speaking families with children on Medi-Cal who have disabilities.

 “One thing I learned first-hand is that children who are critically ill are from all walks of life,” Crooks said at the ceremony, which was attended by her husband, parents and children, Alex and Amy.
 “It does not matter if their parents’ income is high or low, what ethnicity, culture, language, neighborhood, religion, family structure, resources – critical illness in children is nondiscriminatory.”